Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Shelter and settlements

-• Improve the SFA capacity for more independent provision of the protection and gender-sensitive reception and accommodation capacity in TRCs and other forms of accommodation.
+• Improve the capacity of the SFA for more independent provision of protection and gender-sensitive reception and accommodation capacity in TRCs and other forms of accommodation.

-• Support the state in running day-to-day activities at shelter facilities, including utilities, WASH facilities, provision of culturally sensitive and healthy food, non-food items, transport, amenities, etc.
+• Cover the daily running costs in TRCs inside towns, including utilities, WASH facilities, provision of culturally sensitive and healthy food, essential household items, hygiene kits, other non-food items, transport, amenities, etc.

 Funding required